Skip to Main Content

 In Class Workshop, 60-75 minutes

 To empower students for success at Marist, it's crucial to provide them with the necessary resources for academic planning.
 The Center for Advising & Academic Services plays a vital role in this process, leading students through the intricacies of curriculum, registration, and long-term academic goal setting.
 We aim to equip students with the knowledge and tools they need to proactively manage their academic journey and foster a more productive and meaningful relationship with their advisor.
 By encouraging students to fully utilize available resources, we facilitate thorough planning, ultimately leading to a more enriching and successful academic experience.
-This is offered after the initial three weeks; we recommend students bring their laptops to the workshop to maximize the hands-on learning experience.
+This is offered after the initial three weeks of the semester; we recommend students bring their laptops to the workshop to maximize the hands-on learning experience.

 Contact information: